lostisland/faraday/README.md

 # Faraday

-Faraday is an HTTP client lib that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.
+Faraday is an HTTP client lib that provides a common interface over many adapters (such as `Net::HTTP`, the default adapter) and embraces the concept of Rack middleware when processing the request/response cycle.

 Faraday supports these adapters: